ENSpunks/LLC/Introduction.md

 ⚖️ Delaware LLC Act

-The LLC Oracle is the legalframe and technical framework that legally binds protected series under TOKENIZATION LLC to ENS names, subdomains, and subnames.

-Anyone can "create" a Delaware LLC with legal personhood and the legal right to contract in the real world by registering an ENS name, subdomain, or subname.

 At a high level the LLC Oracle "abstracts away" the lawyers, drafting of legal documentation, filing fees, registered agent fees and annual franchise taxes.

+The LLC Oracle is a legalframe that legally binds protected series under TOKENIZATION LLC to ENS names, subdomains, and subnames.

 ### WHY HAVE A LEGAL ENTITY?